 An operational methodology that declaratively defines all infrastructure configurations and application settings in a Git repository and uses this repository as the single source of truth to automatically synchronize the actual system state.

 The term GitOps first appeared in August 2017 in the Weaveworks blog post “GitOps - Operations by Pull Request.”
-Alexis Richardson systematized the Git-centric operational approach based on his company’s Kubernetes management experience and established it as the concept of GitOps.
-Subsequently, CNCF (Cloud Native Computing Foundation) formed the GitOps Working Group to standardize GitOps principles and best practices, and in 2021, the OpenGitOps project published the official definition and principles of GitOps.
+In that post, Alexis Richardson drew on his company’s Kubernetes management experience to describe a Git-centric operating approach and define the idea of GitOps.
+Later, CNCF (Cloud Native Computing Foundation) formed the GitOps Working Group to standardize GitOps principles and best practices, and in 2021, the OpenGitOps project published the official definition and principles of GitOps.

 The Four Core Principles of GitOps